By Jinhee Wilde, Esq.

 4.If the foreign worker applicant is in the U.S. under a valid status, he/she may file the I-485, adjustment of status application with USCIS.

-Jinhee Wilde, Esq. is the CEO and Founder of WA Law Group, LLC.
+Jinhee Wilde, Esq. is the Founder (Ret.) of WA Law Group, LLC.
 She focuses on business (employment-based) immigration in her practice.

 About the Author: Jinhee Wilde, Esq.

-Jinhee Wilde is the CEO and Founder of WA Law Group, LLC., a boutique law firm focusing on business and investment immigration.
+Jinhee Wilde is the Founder (Ret.) of WA Law Group, LLC., a boutique law firm focusing on business and investment immigration.
 Her 32 years of legal experience began first as a prosecutor for Chicago and then as the Inspector General designee, special counsel and attorney advisor for the U.S. Department of Agriculture.
 This extensive government experience still gives her a government lawyer’s perspective to help her clients, which may explain her stellar track record in both I-526 and I-829 filings with only 3 RFEs on Source of Fund on numerous cases since 2007.
 Jinhee only represents the investor side of EB-5 and stays independent from any regional centers.
 She is on the President’s Advisory Council of IIUSA and active in AILA and is a frequent speaker at EB-5 conferences.
 Jinhee received her BA from the University of Chicago and JD from Loyola University of Chicago School of Law.